lmullen/lincolnmullen.com/source/_posts/2012-10-18-epub-generator-for-jekyll.markdown

 This my first project in Ruby, so I'll be glad for any improvements you'd like to suggest.

+**Update 2012-11-01:** I learned that there is another project called [jekyll-epub] so I had to change the name of this project to `jekyll-ebook`.
+The links above have been corrected.
+And I've also published the project [as a gem].

   [editors]: http://jsr.fsu.edu/about/masthead.html
   [Journal of Southern Religion]: http://jsr.fsu.edu
   [rebuilt the site]: http://jsr.fsu.edu/blog/announcement/site-update.html